 5.0 PROGRAMME OF PROPOSED LOCAL DEVELOPMENT DOCUMENTS

-5.1 The timetable for the production of Local Plan Documents is highlighted in two separate Gantt Charts illustrated in tables 3 and 4 below.
-Table 3 illustrates the key stages for producing Development Plan Documents, Table 4 illustrates the key stages for producing the Supplementary Planning Documents.
+5.1 The timetable for the production of Local Plan Documents is highlighted in the Gantt Chart (table 2) below.
+Table 2 illustrates the key stages for producing Development Plan Documents.

-TABLE 3: PROGRAMME OF DEVELOPMENT PLAN DOCUMENTS
+TABLE 2: PROGRAMME OF DEVELOPMENT PLAN DOCUMENTS